L-P/Ivan/README.md

 tells you anything useful?
 Ivan.

-Ivan is a tailor-made, keyboard-driven _Ocarina of Time: Randomizer_ item tracker, hint tracker, and timer.
+Ivan is a tailor-made, keyboard-driven _Ocarina of Time: Randomizer_ item tracker, hint tracker, timer, and input viewer.
 Because using a mouse is slow, and you gotta go fast.

 # Keyboard input
 [![screenshot of ivan](./assets/home-screenshot.png)](./assets/home-screenshot.png)